null

 Will these deck plates fit my specific year Peterbilt 352, and are there differences between COE and conventional models?

 Most deck plates and air line boxes for the Peterbilt 352 are designed to fit models from 1969-1987, covering both COE (Cab Over Engine) and conventional configurations.
 However, mounting hole patterns can vary slightly between early and late production years.
-We recommend checking your existing mounting holes or contacting us with your VIN to ensure proper fitment.
+We recommend checking your existing mounting holes or contacting us with your OEM to ensure proper fitment.
 The primary difference between COE and conventional models is the deck plate angle and overall dimensions.

 What gauge steel or aluminum should I choose, and how does it affect durability?